A Hoare-like logic of asserted single-pass instruction sequences: Program Algebra and Basic Thread Algebra

 A closed \PGA\ term is considered to denote a non-empty, finite or eventually periodic infinite sequence of primitive instructions. \footnote {An eventually periodic infinite sequence is an infinite sequence with only finitely many distinct suffixes.} The instruction sequence denoted by a closed term of the form $t \conc t'$ is the instruction sequence denoted by $t$ concatenated with the instruction sequence denoted by $t'$.
 The instruction sequence denoted by a closed term of the form $t\rep$ is the instruction sequence denoted by $t$ concatenated infinitely many times with itself.
+A simple example of a closed PGA term is \begin{ldispl} (\ptst{a} \conc \fjmp{2} \conc \fjmp{3} \conc b \conc \halt)\rep\;. \end{ldispl} On execution of the instruction sequence denoted by this term, first the basic instruction $a$ is executed repeatedly until its execution produces the reply $\True$, next the basic instruction $b$ is executed, and after that execution terminates.

 Closed \PGA\ terms are considered equal if they represent the same instruction sequence.
 The axioms for instruction sequence equivalence are given in Table~\ref{axioms-PGA}.